krzemienski/awesome-video/RESEARCHER.md

 This will:
 - Load the default contents file from the remote URL
-- Find at least 10 resources per category
+- Find at least 10 projects per category
 - Allow 5 minutes (300s) per category
 - Set a global timeout of 4 hours
 - Run system checks to verify the environment

 ### Quick Research with Minimal Results

-For a faster run that focuses on finding just a few resources per category:
+For a faster run that focuses on finding just a few projects per category:

 ```bash
 python3 av-researcher-agents.py --min-results 2 --time-limit 120 --skip-checks
 ```

 This will:
-- Find at least 2 resources per category
+- Find at least 2 projects per category
 - Limit each category to 2 minutes (120s)
 - Skip the initial system checks to start faster